 Coral Rumble is a popular, award winning poet; in 2018 she won The Caterpillar Poetry Prize.
 She has worked as a poet and performer for many years, and now specializes in writing and performing for children.
 She was featured in ‘Favourite Poets’ published by Hodder Children’s Books.
 Michael Rosen has commented, “Rumble has a dash and delight about her work”.

 Coral has had four collections published – ‘Creatures, Teachers and Family Features’, ‘Breaking the Rules’, ‘My Teacher’s as Wild as a Bison’, and ‘Riding a Lion’ and 'Things That Should Be in a Poem'.
-Her collections have been featured in the ‘Best Books’ supplement of Junior Education Magazine, and were selected as ‘choices’ by The Children’s Poetry Bookshelf.
+Her collections have been featured in the ‘Best Books’ supplement of Junior Education Magazine, and selected as ‘choices’ by The Children’s Poetry Bookshelf.
 'Riding a Lion' (illustrated by Emily Ford) was shortlisted for the North Somerset Teachers Award 2021, 'Things That Should Be in a Poem' (illustrated by Shih-Yu Lin) won the Spark!
 School Book Awards 2023.

 She has contributed to nearly 200 anthologies for children.
 You will find her work in various education trade books and, being a football fan, she is very proud that one of her poems was included in a poetry exhibition at the National Football Museum in Preston!
 In the past she has contributed to the National Poetry Day resources for schools, produced by the Poetry Society, and works with the Poetry Society on other ventures, like the Trafalgar Square tree project, ‘Look North More Often’.
 Coral is Poetry Editor for the Writers’ Advice Centre in London.